It’s time to end the civil war on race and culture in Australia. We are one country, made up of people of many races.

 2. Conclusion of treaty processes underway in the Northern Territory and Victoria, and land claims under the Native Title Act.

 This can best be done by the inclusion of sunset clauses in relevant legislature marking the settlement date.
-The Treaty of Waitangi in 1871 in New Zealand marked the formal cessation of hostilities between the maori and pakeha, and we would look to this settlement date serving the same purpose for Australians.

 The Left should give up seeking reparations or compensation for the British annexation of land.
 By this settlement date, it should drop the mantra “Always was, always will be, Aboriginal land”.